Effectively managing chemical safety is good not only for protecting workers from hazards, it is also responsible business.

 • ADVANCED: All EMS Basic and Standard Edition features plus workplace safety, facility management, OSHA reporting, EMS Audit mobile app for iPhone and iPad, and a great deal more.

-Most organizations that strive for safety excellence within their safety management program seek to invest in the use of EHS technology to aid in that endeavor.
+Most organizations that strive to improve safety excellence within their safety management program seek to invest in the use of EHS technology to aid in that endeavor.
 With the use of data sharing and data access capabilities through the cloud and mobile devices such as the iPhone, Android and iOS apps, technology can make the world of safety management less difficult, more efficient, and nearly effortless to meet various regulatory compliance such as OSHA and EPA.
 This is especially true when speaking for the womb to tomb process of managing chemicals on site.

 With the use of technology, an organization can conduct various risk assessments under nearly any environmental condition.

 A chemical risk assessment follows the same steps as a risk assessment for any other hazards in your workplace.
 There are three basic steps to conduct a risk assessment:

 1. Identifying the hazard: This process involves identifying the chemicals you either are going to purchase or currently have in your workplace and the health and physical hazards associated with them.